Ernesto Max Elias Tonela: Professional career

 Tonela was the contact point of The Ford Foundation in Maputo from 1990 to 1992, acting as a link between the regional office in Harare and the organisation in Mozambique.
 He filled in as a junior economist in the Department of Economic and Statistical Studies at the Bank of Mozambique, the central bank in the country between 1991 and 1992.
 Tonela worked for the Planning and Control Division of the Economics and Finance Directorate of Electricidade de Moçambique from 1993 to 1997.
 He participated in the structuring negotiation of contracts for the MOTRACO project between 1997 and 1999 and later worked as the Chairman of the Fiscal Council of MOTRACO and SARL from 1999 to 2008 while serving as Director of Economy and Finance of Electricidade de Moçambique from 1997 to 2007.

 He worked on the financial review of Electricidade de Moçambique from 1997 to 2004.
 Tonela coordinated the process for the sale of electricity between 2000 and 2001 and coordinated the reorganisation of the state-owned company from 2001 to 2002.
 From 2003 to 2005, Tonela was involved with the restructuring project of EDM with the consultancy of KPMG.

 Tonela was the Executive Director of Hidroeléctrica de Cahora Bassa from 2007 to 2015.

 Cabinet minister

-On 19 January 2015, Tonela was appointed as Minister of Industry and Commerce by the newly elected president Filipe Nyusi.
+On 19 January 2015, Tonela was appointed Minister of Industry and Commerce by the newly elected president Filipe Nyusi.
 He served in the position until his appointment as Minister of Mineral Resources and Energy in December 2017.
 He replaced Leticia Klemens, who was only appointed to the post in October 2016.

 Following Nyusi's re-election in the 2019 presidential election, he announced his new cabinet in January 2020, in which he kept Tonela as Minister of Mineral Resources and Energy.

 In a major cabinet reshuffle on 2 March 2022, Nyusi removed Tonela and five other ministers from their positions without giving reasons for their dismissal.
-The following day, Tonela was appointed as the Minister of Economy and Finance, replacing Adriano Maleiane, who became the new Prime Minister.
+The following day, Tonela was appointed the Minister of Economy and Finance, replacing Adriano Maleiane, who became the new Prime Minister.